0BananaBig0/from_gcc_to_cpp/docs/dft/CompressionAndCompaction.md

 1. Another class of test stimulus compression schemes is based on using linear decompressors to expand the data from the tester to fill the scan chains.
-2. Any decompressor consisting only of XOR gates and flip-flops is a linear decompressor.
+2. Any decompressor **consisting only of XOR gates and flip-flops is a linear decompressor**.
-3. Its characteristic matrix is an (n × m) matrix that satisfies AX = Z, where X is a set of variables and Z is a test vector.
+3. Its **characteristic matrix** is an (n × m) matrix that satisfies AX = Z, where X is a set of variables and Z is a test vector.
-4. Every bit stored on the tester can be considered a "free variable" that can be assigned any value, 0 or 1.
+4. Every bit stored on the tester can be considered a **"free variable"** that can be assigned any value, 0 or 1.
-5. Solving the linear equations can be done using Gauss–Jordan elimination [Cullen 1997] with a time complexity of O(mn²).
+5. Solving the linear equations can be done using **Gauss–Jordan elimination** [Cullen 1997] with a time complexity of **O(mn^2)**.
-6. For Boolean matrices, XOR is used instead of addition, and AND is used instead of multiplication.
+6. For Boolean matrices, **XOR is used instead of addition, and AND is used instead of multiplication**.

 ##### Problems and Solutions